 Getting sick while traveling can put a damper on all your plans.
-This is how you you can minimize the germs you are exposed to and avoid getting sick.
+Knowing these travel tips for good health, will help you minimize the germs you are exposed to and avoid getting sick.

 1. Use hand sanitizers often.